Blueberry Banana Bread

 Recipe variations:

-- Brown sugar: You can switch out half of the white sugar for brown sugar for a deeper, caramel like flavor.
+- Brown sugar: You can replace half of the white sugar with brown sugar for a deeper, caramel-like flavor.

 - Whole wheat flour: For more fiber, use whole wheat flour.
 Keep in mind that the bread will be denser.

-- Gluten-free: Similarly, you can also use gluten-free flour like 1:1 flour.
+- Gluten-free: You can also use gluten-free flour, such as 1:1 flour.

-- No baking powder: If you do not have any, you can use baking soda.
-However, you will have to use 1/3 of the amount of baking powder the recipe calls for because baking soda is three times stronger.
+- No baking powder?
+Use baking soda.
+However, you will need to use 1/3 of the baking powder the recipe calls for because baking soda is three times as strong.

-- Apple sauce: For a lighter texture and less calories, substitute some (or all) of the sugar for apple sauce.
+- Apple sauce: For a lighter texture and fewer calories, substitute some (or all) of the sugar with applesauce.

-- Add cinnamon: Added cinnamon can give your banana bread even more flavor.
+- Add cinnamon: Adding cinnamon can give your banana bread even more flavor.

 - Banana blueberry muffins: Use this recipe to make blueberry muffins, bake them for 20-25 minutes at 350 degrees F.